-Since angling activity has resumed in Scotland, Fisheries Management Scotland has begun to receive reports of Atlantic salmon exhibiting signs of red ‘rash’, bleeding and/or ulceration.
+Since angling resumed in Scotland in summer, Fisheries Management Scotland has been receiving reports of Atlantic salmon exhibiting signs of red ‘rash’, bleeding and/or ulceration.
 We are also aware of similar reports from Ireland and Norway.
 This issue also occurred in 2019, however the reports from the sampling of fish last year were inconclusive.
-Fisheries Management Scotland are liaising closely with Marine Scotland and SNH with a view to further sampling being undertaken by the Fish Health Inspectorate.
+Fisheries Management Scotland are liaising closely with Marine Scotland and SNH on this issue.
 If you encounter a fish exhibiting these symptoms (see images below) please contact the relevant district salmon fishery board and the Fish Health Inspectorate (details below).
-Fisheries Management Scotland are presently collecting data submitted by anglers and others through the relevant district salmon fishery board.
+Fisheries Management Scotland are collecting data submitted by anglers and others through the relevant district salmon fishery board.

 If reporting information to the district salmon fishery board and Fish Health Inspectorate, please include the following:

 - One sea winter or multi sea winter;

 - Location caught/observed (OS grid ref if known);

 - Any other observations.

 See also the advice on the Fish Health Inspectorate web page.

 Typical signs – images courtesy of Reuben Sweeting